Ecological Impact Assessments

 EcoAnalysts has extensive experience with state and federal regulatory agency personnel and regulations, particularly with respect to threatened and endangered species.
-We excel at combining our expertise in ecology and life history with various construction, operation, and management methods to provide our clients with creative solutions that are readily accepted by regulatory agencies.
+We excel at combining our expertise in ecology with various construction, operation, and management methods to provide our clients with creative solutions that are readily accepted by regulatory agencies.

 EcoAnalysts surveys and reports always consider regulatory and legal implications, as well as client needs.
 We provide clients (both government and private industry) with defensible data and expert testimony when needed.

 EcoAnalysts staff offer clients a unique application of field sampling, marine, estuarine and freshwater aquatic testing, data interpretation, and technical consulting services.

 Change in community structure and function can indicate there has been positive or negative impact to environmental conditions, whether by nature or by human action.
 Biological community indicators, such as fish, invertebrates, plankton and periphyton are widely used to evaluate change in aquatic environments.
 We house North America’s largest taxonomy services laboratory and our taxonomy lab is one of a very select few laboratories that offers taxonomy services for all groups, including freshwater and marine, under one roof.
 Our taxonomists are individually certified by the Society of Freshwater Science and we serve as technical experts to inform clients of biological condition, potential causes of impact and the ecological relevance to their projects.
 EcoAnalysts has been an internationally recognized expert in this specialized field of biological assessment for well over 20 years.